 Meeting the Needs of Diverse Learners

-Utilizing the principles of universal design, these accessibility resources include Braille, stacked Spanish translations, videos in American Sign Language, glossaries provided in 10 languages and several dialects, as well as translated test directions in 19 languages.
-Each of these accessibility resources was built with students in mind and would be cost prohibitive for any state to create on its own.
+All Smarter Balanced accessibility resources are built with students in mind.
+Utilizing the principles of universal design, these accessibility resources include braille, Spanish translations, videos in American Sign Language, glossaries provided in 13 languages and several varieties and dialects, as well as translated test directions in 20 languages.

 Developed with Experts

 Smarter Balanced worked with educators, students, and experts in the field to design and test the assessment system.
 We work with advisory panels on English learners and students with disabilities to ensure that the assessments are developed using principles of Universal Design and research-based best practices.

 The Individual Student Assessment Accessibility Profile (ISAAP) Process